ipfs/roadmap/WG_JS_CORE.md

 ### `M (P3)`: Increased support for Package Managers, specifically 📦 🤝

-This milestone focuses in on how JS IPFS can refine and augment it’s existing tech stack to better serve the Package Managers Usecase use cases.
+This milestone focuses in on how JS IPFS can refine and augment its existing tech stack to better serve the Package Managers use case.

-- Default chunkers exist for particular file types to optimise for example deduplication or seeking/direct access in tar archives
 - High priority features requested from other working groups that have experienced pain points with the JS IPFS API are implemented e.g. Pagination and “Live” streams
-- IPFS nodes can discover one another for specific topics via the rendezvous protocol -star servers are no longer in use
-- IPFS nodes work and are compliant with the MDNS spec
-- Libp2p discovery and transport modules exist for bluetooth and libdweb, sound and potentially other exotic technologies

 ## Timeline